FUSAKLA/promruval/README.md

 - Forbid usage of some labels or annotations if it got deprecated.
 - and many more...

+> As a good starting point you can use the [`docs/default_validation.yaml`](docs/default_validation.yaml) which contains some basic validations that are useful for most of the users.

 Validations are quite variable, so you can use them as you fit.

 **👉 Full list of supported validations can be found [here](docs/validations.md).**

-In case of any missing, please create a feature request!
+In case you would like to add some, please create a feature request!

 ### Installation